DE-RSE/logo-association/README.md

 of the "hexagon" logo.
 Its colour is black (`000000ff`).
 It is centred vertically between the "hexagon" logo and the text "GESELLSCHAFT FÜR FORSCHUNGSSOFTWARE".

-The text "GESELLSCHAFT FÜR FORSCHUNGSSOFTWARE" is set in Montserrat Normal at 20pt, with a line-spacing of 1.25.
+The text "GESELLSCHAFT FÜR FORSCHUNGSSOFTWARE" is set in Montserrat Light at 20pt, with a line-spacing of 1.25.
 It is black (`000000ff`), and centre-aligned with the "hexagon" logo.